BYCZKUBRONY/Python-Intern-Task---Web-Crawler/README.md

  self.visited_site_list = []
  self.set_site = set()
  self.site_title = ""

+ def print_dictionary(self):
- This method print a mapping of that 'domain' field. def print_dictionary(self):
+ This method print a mapping of that 'domain' field.

+ def site_map(self, site):
  This method take argument site(it is a site URL).
  This method use recursion to solve this exercise.
  This method take title of this site URL, put the name to the self.site_title and